A proposed approach to digital age socio-economic transformation

-The core of this research project is a framework for dynamic organisation of knowledge and collaboration.
+The core of this project is a framework for dynamic organisation of knowledge domain ecosystems, enabling a gradual, adaptive change to a higher functioning, radically more productive and sustainable socio-economic system which tends toward socio-environmental balance.

-I have called this ‘the Kractal Framework’ (derived from Knowledge + Fractal) because my research is finding that knowledge domains seem to be self-similar at different scales and between different bounded scopes (eg. ‘homelessness in Sydney’ or ‘living with early dementia in the UK’).
+I have called this ‘the Kractal Framework’ (derived from Knowledge + Fractal) because my research is finding that knowledge domain ecosystems seem to be self-similar at different scales and between different bounded scopes (eg. ‘homelessness in Sydney’ or ‘living with early dementia in the UK’).

-Using the Kractal Framework, my research is re-imagining the concept of the common good as a collaborative environment based on a public digital infrastructure which enables the orchestration of multiple independent agents to self-organise into a network of regulated domain eco-systems which continuously optimise towards higher productivity.
+Using the Kractal Framework, the project is conceptualising the socio-economic system as a public digital infrastructure which enables the orchestration of multiple independent agents to self-organise into networks of regulated knowledge domain eco-systems which continuously optimise towards higher productivity and socio-environmental balance.

 In order to develop and explain this approach, my research is operating at three levels:

-Developing the vision – we cannot move to a future state which has much higher productivity and sustainability of public services if we cannot imagine and describe such a state.
+Developing the vision – we cannot move to a future state which has much higher productivity, sustainability and socio-environmental balance if we cannot imagine and describe such a state.
 In this section of my research, I am developing the conceptual framework and the articulation of the future state in enough detail to stimulate discussion and critical analysis.

-Designing the platform – the Kractal Framework conceptualises a collaborative environment powered by a public digital infrastructure at the core of managing the common good.
-The design of this collaborative environment requires the definition of design parameters gleaned from the vision above, a conceptual engineering architecture which can define the various components needed regardless of specific technology choices and actual systems engineering architecture specifications to guide prototype development of component instances.
-These architectural specifications cover both the ‘back-end’ environment (how the platform actually operates to facilitate the orchestration of domain eco-systems) and the ‘front-end’ environment (how humans interact with the platform to carry out their domain roles ie. the user experience).
+Designing the platform – the design of this platform environment requires the definition of design parameters gleaned from the vision above, a conceptual engineering architecture which can define the various components needed regardless of specific technology choices and actual systems engineering architecture specifications to guide prototype development of component instances.
+These architectural specifications cover both the ‘back-end’ environment (how the platform actually operates to facilitate the orchestration of knowledge domain eco-systems) and the ‘front-end’ environment (how humans interact with the platform to carry out their domain roles).

-Implementing the platform – to enable a gradual and safe transition to digital age management of the common good, I am putting forward an adaptive approach to implementation through prototyping, applied testing via pilot trials and iterative development.
+Implementing the platform – to enable a gradual and safe transition to a digital age socio-economic system, I am putting forward an adaptive approach to implementation through prototyping, applied experimentation via pilot trials and iterative development.

 Developing the vision